SCOPE OF THIS CHAPTER

 Following the meeting, the child's social worker will complete and arrange for the circulation of the Care Plan to the child, parents, IRO and manager of the Unit.
 The child's social worker and manager of the Unit will arrange for the Placement Plan/Placement Information Record to be drawn up and circulated to the child and parents.

-The child's social worker must provide the child and parents with written information about the Looked After Service.
+The child's social worker must provide the child and parents with written information about the Children in Care Service.
 The social worker must also ensure that the child is provided with information on using the authority's Complaints Procedure.
-(See Wakefield Family Services Complaints Procedure.)
+(See Wakefield Council Compliments and Complaints.)

 The social worker should ensure that any Children's Guide or other information about the placement that is available for the child is obtained and given to them.